-In Kansas City, there is an urgent need for formal training to improve the number of qualified foreign language interpreters particularly in the judicial and health care settings.
+In the Kansas City area, there is an urgent need for formal training to improve the number of qualified foreign language interpreters, particularly in the judicial and health care settings.

 Our program will prepare functionally-bilingual students to work as entry-level interpreters in health care and legal contexts.